aquesidilly/JS-PROJECT/README.md

           * Code Testing
        - Deployment
-          * Github, Gitpod, Git and Gitub pages -Credits
+          * Github, Gitpod, Git and Gitub pages
+       - Credits
           * Code
           * Media
           * Content.
           * Acknowledgements
 Table of contents generated with markdown-toc

 ## Design

 # Colour Scheme
    *  The two main colours used to create the game are blue colour #hsl, and a yellow colour #hsl representing the snake and food.
 Other colours were also used for border and background colour between the two main colours to create sections when playing the game .
    *  I also used black colour  for my borders respectively and also cream colour #ccc for my game board to display the snake and the food .

+# Typography
+   * In built text font was used in creating the snake game from inception to conclusion.

+# Imagery
+   * No physical images will be used on the site.
+The snake image will be drawn with code by using Scalable Vector Graphics (SVG) to display this on the HTML page.

 ## TECHNOLOGIES USED

 #  Languages Used.
    * HTML5
    * CSS3
    * JAVASCRIPT

 #   Frameworks Libraries and Programs
    * Git
      - Git was used as a version control in the terminal.
    * Github
      - Github was used to create and store the project repository.
    * Gitpod
      - Gitpod was used to create my files and code the project.

 ## Feature

 # Current Features
    * Reponsive
      - This is the first responsive snake game which is available  on all screen sizes

+   * Features

+   * Existing Features
+     - Game Instructions.
+     - Snake image.
+     - Win/Lose Scores.
+     - User input.
+     - Snake Game button to start and re-start game.

+# Features Left to Implement

+   * Game modes: 'Easy' or 'Hard' mode will be added in a future release.
+Easy mode will start with no figure parts displayed, this will leave 10 guesses.
+Hard mode will start with the snake and the food structure already drawn, this will leave 6 guesses.

+# Testing

+   * Test Strategy
+   * Summary
+     - Testing is required on The Snake  JavaScript game created for JS Project .
+All features and user stories documented in the README are to be tested.

+     - HTML code must pass through the W3C HTML Validator.

+     - CSS code must pass through the W3C CSS Validator.

+     - JavaScript code must pass through the JS Validator.

 ## Deployment

 # Github, Gitpod, Git and Gitub pages

    * How to run the project:.

      - I first created a repository cloning the Code Institutes template on my github page.
      - Once created I opened the page in Gitpod.
      - I then used the terminal to create my index.html file ie, touch index.html.
      - I then created my assets folder , to hold snakeGame.js,food.js,input.js,snake.js and matrix.js.
      - I then created the style.css file within the css folder.

    * Git

      - Once I created the main files and folders I then used the git add . command to add them to the staging area.
      - Once they were staged I then used git commit -m "initial commit" to commit them to github.
      - I then used git push to push the files onto my gihub page.
      - I used these steps to commit the project regularly throughout the development to keep everything saved and up to date on my github.
      - To make my project live I then used github pages.

      - Open a workspace in gitpod in my github
      - create a javascript project in my gitpod

 # How to play the game
    * Download the game
    * Run it
    * Start playing with the arrows keys.
    * If you lose, it will restart by it's self so you can continue playing the game

 # Content
    * All content was written by myself.

 # Acknowledgements
    * Code Institute for getting me to this point
    * My Mentor for his help with this project.